BJLIYANLIANG/log4j-scanner/README.md

 ```
 .\log4j-scanner.exe

-Terminal is used to output results, deploy this to machines via RMM and Start/Report from PowerShell or CMD Prompt
+Terminal is used to output results, deploy this to machines via RMM and Start/Report from PowerShell or CMD Prompt.
 ```

 ## Build from source